MuhammadShoaibKalim/DBMS/SQL-Interview-Question.md

 -- Q-9.
 Write an SQL query to print the FIRST_NAME from Worker table after replacing ‘a’ with ‘A’. select replace(first_name, 'A','a') from Worker;
    Done

 -- Q-10.
 Write an SQL query to print the FIRST_NAME and LAST_NAME from Worker table into a single column COMPLETE_NAME.
 -- A space char should separate them. select CONCAT(first_name, ' ', last_name) AS COMPLETE_NAME from worker;
+           OR
+select CONCAT(first_name, ' ', last_name) from worker;

   Done

 -- Q-11.
 Write an SQL query to print all Worker details from the Worker table order by FIRST_NAME Ascending. select * from worker ORDER by first_name;
+    Done
 -- Q-12.
 Write an SQL query to print all Worker details from the Worker table order by -- FIRST_NAME Ascending and DEPARTMENT Descending. select * from worker order by first_name, department DESC;
+  Done

 -- Q-13.
 Write an SQL query to print details for Workers with the first name as “Vipul” and “Satish” from Worker table. select * from worker where first_name IN ('Vipul', 'Satish');
+     Done

 -- Q-14.
-Write an SQL query to print details of workers excluding first names, “Vipul” and “Satish” from Worker table. select * from worker where first_name NOT IN ('Vipul', 'Satish');
+Write an SQL query to print details of workers excluding first names, 'Sara' and 'John' from Worker table. select * from worker where first_name NOT IN ('Sara', 'John');
+      Done

 -- Q-15.
-Write an SQL query to print details of Workers with DEPARTMENT name as “Admin*”. select * from worker where department LIKE 'Admin%';
+Write an SQL query to print details of Workers with DEPARTMENT name as 'HR'. select * from worker where department LIKE 'Admin%';
+        OR
+Select * from Worker  where Department='HR';

 -- Q-16.
 Write an SQL query to print details of the Workers whose FIRST_NAME contains ‘a’. select * from worker where first_name LIKE '%a%';